mecca2/Simple-Quote-Tool/README.md

 # Simple Quote Tool
 Simple quote tool using vue.js.

-# To Do
-- Add field for discount on quote.
-- Add option to export to PDF.
-	- Installed plugin but need to setup for data in quote.
-Document on pdf js plugin :: https://parall.ax/products/jspdf
-	- Example exporting all html to pdf :: https://stackoverflow.com/questions/23035858/export-html-table-to-pdf-using-jspdf
-- Update styling of form / quote detail items.
-- Save quote in local storage so you can go back to other quotes.
-	- Possibly connect to Mongo DB.

 # Usage
 - The easiest way to start is to clone the repository.